Step-by-Step Guide on How to Become a Top Amazon Reviewer

 Writing Helpful Reviews for Free Stuff

 One thing to keep in mind is that product reviewers do not get paid for their honest opinion.
-Maybe that’s why the best reviewers write reviews that fully assessed the products without going overboard with praise.
+Maybe that’s why the best reviewers write reviews that fully assess the products without going overboard with praise.

-If you consistently write helpful reviews by giving pros and cons it’s likely you will consistently get free samples.
+If you consistently write helpful reviews by giving pros and cons, it’s likely you will consistently get free samples.
 The top reviewers write a lot.

 Generally, if you are paid to write a review by a seller, you are expected to aggressively compliment the product.
 Amazon is aware of companies who offer payment for positive reviews and jettison those review product posts quickly.
 Consumers want more than hype reviews.
 They want unbiased reviews and that generally means that they see through only positive reviews.
 They expect negative feedback.
 That’s what a good reviewer would do — look at the good and the not-so-good.

 However, you can receive many free and discounted products as your reward for testing and appraising the value and quality.

 If you want to become one of Amazon’s trusted reviewers and receive Amazon products without having to pay for the contents, read on.

 You may already have an Amazon membership.
 If not, you’ll want to become an Amazon Prime member.
 There is a cost of $14.99 a month or $139 for the year, but you will “earn’’ more than that in free products in a short time once you start free product testing and writing reviews.